prasoon006/lab-website/content/slides/example/index.md

 ---
 title: Slides
-summary: An introduction to using Wowchemy's Slides feature.
+summary: TISEDTALKS Series - Circular Economy and the Built Environment - From Housing to Data
 authors: []
 tags: []
 categories: []